 I hope all this helps.
 Many more resources can be found on the internet, some of which are included on our FAQ / About page.
 Feel free to browse our asks as well, as a lot of them include information you may be looking for.
 Stop Picking, the Trich Learning Center, and OCDLA are all good resources for advice, articles, and techniques – as are many blogs here on Tumblr.
 The positive thing now is that there is much more awareness, support, and community for derma than there was, say, a year ago.
 In that you are lucky!
 The derma online community, and particularly we here at Derma Dragonfly, are always here to help.

-Anonymous asked: *Trigger warning* I never even considered the possibility of having this disorder but now I'm not so sure.
+Anonymous said: *Trigger warning* I never even considered the possibility of having this disorder but now I'm not so sure.
 I have been picking at my cuticles/fingernails compulsively (until I bleed) since I was an infant.
 I'm almost 19 and have tried to kick the "habit" many times.
 My parents always called it a bad habit, but after doing research I'm not so sure.
 I also started self harming at 14.
 Does it sound like I have dermo?

 You may have a form of derma.
 Fingernails and cuticles, and just fingers in general, are a very common place for dermatillomaniacs to pick.
 Of course, everyone picks some things, and sometimes it’s hard to draw the line between “normal” picking and “compulsive” picking.
 However, from the way you describe it, picking to the point of bleeding, finding yourself unable to stop, and that sort of thing, it does sound like more of a compulsive habit than your ordinary level.